kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 All worker pods are treated the same: they are created from the same template, operated on in parallel, and if any workers fail the group is considered failing.
 A LeaderWorkerSet object will specify "replicas," which are not additional pods (group size), but additional leader+workers pod groups.
 For unique identification, each worker has an index, and each replica of the group has an index.
 The pods have various labels providing information as seen in the [docs](https://lws.sigs.k8s.io/docs/reference/labels-annotations-and-environment-variables/).

+#### Background on the `Workload` API

+In this KEP, the `Workload` object from the gang scheduling API is the source of truth for pod grouping.
+The `Workload` API allows users to define complex, multi-component applications.

+A `Workload` object contains a list of `PodGroup`s.
+Each `PodGroup` defines:
+* `name`: A unique identifier for the group within the `Workload`.
+* `replicas`: The number of instances (replicas) of this group.
+* `policy`: The scheduling policy, such as `Gang`.
+* `policy.gang.minCount`: The minimum number of pods required for one replica of that group.

+This KEP assumes that a pod controller (like the one managing `Workload` objects) will create pods and set `pod.spec.workload.name` and `pod.spec.workload.podGroup` on each pod it creates, linking it back to the `Workload` definition.
+The eviction logic uses this link to read the group's requirements.

 ### Risks and Mitigations

 <!--